 How to Choose a Yoga Mat

-When you are considering buying a yoga mat, run through the checklist below before you decide to simply grab the cheapest one in the shopping mall.
+When you are considering buying a yoga mat for yoga and meditation, run through the checklist below before you decide to simply grab the cheapest one in the shopping mall.

 Outdoor or home use